If you own a building and require a connection to the public sewer, we can help.

 The fee is non-refundable so do check your connection is to a public sewer before applying.
 Please note we require 21 days notification of a connection and the appropriate fee.
-An additional fee of £100 is required for inspections outside normal working hours.

 There are different charges for sewer connections, so please read the application form and guidance notes.

 For proposed buildings covered by a planning application, there's no right of connection to a public sewer under S106 of The Water Industry Act until planning approval has been granted and any drainage conditions discharged.

 Once approved, you'll arrange for a contractor to make the connection at your cost and our inspector will monitor the work as it takes place.
 We recommend using a suitably qualified and experienced contractor.

 Connections of land and highway drainage/road gullies have no right of connection to the public sewer network.
 Highway drainage may be considered; please contact the Developer Services Team for further information.

 When a property is connected to the public sewer network for the first time, a sewerage infrastructure charge is payable.
 This is usually collected at the same time as any charges for any new water supply connection.

 If the work involves excavations in the public highway (including footways and grass verges) you'll have to obtain consent from the Highway Authority (this is usually your Local or County Council).
 The Highway Authority will require you to use a certified contractor in accordance with the New Road and Street Works Act 1991.

 All sewer connections must be gravity connections and shall be inspected and approved by our inspector before any additional pipes are laid or before concreting or backfilling.